FiMDP/FiMDP/examples/README.md

 ## Notebooks' description

-The folder contains three types of notebooks:
+The folder contains four types of notebooks:
 1. Notebook for CAV artifact evaluation that reproduces the results presented in our paper accepted for presentation at [CAV2020] (Computer-Aided Verification conference 2020).
 2. Notebooks that provide more in-depth experiments with two extensive case studies (_NY city traffic_ and _Mars 2020_) prepared for benchmark our algorithms.
 3. Notebooks with various examples used in the process of developing this package; the notebooks include tiny examples that explore various objectives, comparison of different approaches to solving the safety objective, discussion on an incorrect approach, and finally, an example that demonstrates the worst-case bound for our positive-reachability algorithm.
 These notebooks require you to have [GraphViz] installed which is used to render the produced MDPs and the computed values.
+4. Notebook explaining explicit encoding of energy into state-space and show computation times for decomposition of such MDP into maximal end-components.

 ### Artifact evaluation
 The *[artifact_evaluation](artifact_evaluation.ipynb)* notebook includes the benchmarks in our paper titled *Qualitative Controller Synthesis for Consumption Markov Decision Processes*.
 It also contains links to instructions on how to use this package.
 This notebook is meant to aid in the evaluation of this artifact and should be sufficient to reproduce (modulo hardware differences) the presented results.